kubernetes/enhancements/keps/sig-node/4210-max-image-gc-age/README.md

 ### Goals

-- Introduce an option to the Kubelet ImageMaximumGCAge
+- Introduce an option to the Kubelet ImageMaximumGCAge and a feature gate ImageMaximumGCAge

 ### Non-Goals